-HOW IT STARTS: As described in the chapter 2 'AAI analysis' the starting point for an AAI analysis is a problem document D_P which describes in a first way which kind of a problem a stakeholder wants to be solved.
-As identifying criteria whether the problem at hand is appropriate for an AAI analysis are mentioned the existence of at least one task, an associated environment, at least one assistive and executive actor and optionally some non-functional requirements.
+How it starts: As described in the chapter 2 'AAI analysis' the starting point for an AAI analysis is a problem document D_P which describes in a first way which kind of a problem a stakeholder wants to be solved.
+As identifying criteria whether the problem at hand is appropriate for an AAI analysis are mentioned the existence of at least one task, an associated environment, and at least one assistive and executive actor.